Wizard254-ux/PLP_ASSIGNMENT/README.md

 - Branching and Merging: Supports creating branches for new features and merging them back into the main code.
 - Error Recovery: Allows reverting to previous versions if new changes introduce errors

-***What are some common challenges faced by software engineers?
+***7.What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.***

 - rapid technological advancement places considerable pressure on software engineers to stay current.
  **Solution:** adopting continuous learning practices and using agile methodologies to adapt to emerging trends, keeping their skills sharp in an ever-evolving industry. -
 - Time Constraints - Software engineering is a demanding and time-intensive field, often requiring engineers to work under high pressure to meet tight deadlines.